Sunday Morning Bible Study

 The Sunday Bible Study is a short class which focuses on the weekly scripture readings in our bulletins emphasizing how we apply scripture to our everyday lives by discussing current events, historical applications, our church ministries and how to live as Christ-centered individuals in our communities and families.

 The class starts around 10 am and ends at 11 am, and is located in the Math Classroom just off the Narthex entrance.
-Our plans moving forward with such short time is to continue to focus on the weekly scripture readings shared from the Old/ New Testaments and Gospel printed in our weekly bulletins.
+We focus on the weekly scripture readings shared from the Old/ New Testaments and Gospel printed in our weekly bulletins.

 All are welcome, and come as you are!